Cluster algebras arising from cluster tubes II: the Caldero-Chapoton map: Cluster algebras and cluster tubes

 \begin{example}~ Let $A$ be the $\C$-algebra given by the quiver $Q$ bound by the relations $\beta\alpha=0, \gamma\beta=0, \alpha\gamma=0$ and $\rho^2=0$.
 We know that $A$ is the endomorphism algebra of a basic maximal rigid object, say $T=T_1\oplus T_2\oplus T_3$, in the cluster tube $\cc_{4}$ by Theorem~\ref{t:algebra-maximal-tube}.

 Let $w_1=\alpha\rho\gamma$ and $w_2=\alpha\rho^{-1}\gamma$ be two strings for $A$.
 The right $A$-modules $M(w_1)$ and $M(w_2)$ are described as follows

 \end{example}

-It has been proved in ~\cite{Vatne11, Yang12} that $A$ is of representation-finite type.
+It is easy to observe that $A$ is of representation-finite type (cf. ~\cite{Vatne11, Yang12}).
 Hence each indecomposable $A$-module is a string module and has a presentation as $M(w)$ for some string $w$. \begin{lemma}~ Let $T=\bigoplus_{i=1}^nT_i$ be a basic maximal rigid object of $\cc$ with $l(T_1)=n$.
 Denote by $A=\End_\cc(T)$ the endomorphism algebra of $T$.
 For each indecomposable $A$-module $M$, we have either $[\dimv M: 1]=0 $~ or~$[\dimv M:1]=2$. \end{lemma} \begin{proof} By the assumption $l(T_1)=n$, we know that the source of the unique loop $\rho$ is the vertex $1$.
 According to Theorem~\ref{t:algebra-maximal-tube} and the description of $\mathcal{Q}_n$, we conclude that for each string $w$, $\rho$ and its formal inverse $\rho^{-1}$ appear in $w$ at most once.
 Now the result follows from the construction of string modules. \end{proof}